 I Asked My Son to Not Brush His Hair in Public

-I went quickly into the grocery store and came out to my son waiting patiently in the car, brushing his hair forward.
-Like many other African-American males, he just recently had his hair cut short and was brushing it in order to create “waves.”
+I quickly went into the grocery store and came out to my son waiting patiently in the car, brushing his hair forward.
+Like many other African-American males, he was brushing his freshly cut hair in order to create “waves.”
 At first I used to joke with him about brushing his hair “all day.”
 Then when he started bringing the brush out with us, and brushing in the car, I began to feel uneasy.

-I started up the car and contemplated would I now have this conversation with him, about the uneasy feelings I had about him lifting up a brush in public.
+I started up the car and contemplated would I now have this conversation with him, the uneasiness I felt over him lifting up a brush in public.
 I finally took a deep breath and began to talk.
 My exact words were, “Honey, I would like you to be more mindful about holding your brush up while we’re out.”

 “How come?” he asked while brushing.

 My son stopped brushing and looked at me.
-He said, “Who was that again?”
+He asked, “Who was that again?”

 I briefly wondered if this was the right time for this conversation.
-That hesitation lasted about 5 seconds.
+That hesitation lasted about five seconds.
 It was the right time and I’m grateful that he put down the brush.

 Originally Published September 4, 2019 on Medium.